 CFP Budget: Tom will bring a proposed 2023 CFP budget to the next meeting for the committee to review.
 It will include proposed uses for unspent 2022 funds and 2023 allocations.
 Andrew suggested planning new outreach projects for 2023 to follow up on the heat pump event – home tours, solar presentation, weatherization etc.

-Cowell Gym: The Town agreed to sign a contract with Jamrog to install the heat pump system.
+Cowell Gym: The Town agreed to sign a contract with Advanced Energy Group to install the heat pump system.
 The town agreed to apply $55,000 that was budgeted for replacing the existing heating system, which is now not happening.
 The Town also agreed to put in an additional $10,000 to cover the $4k+ remainder and possibly purchase a heat pump hot water heater.
 The Town also agreed to allocate the $2,000 in admin funds to John Walsh, who will provide project oversight and reporting services.

 Town Pole Barn Solar & 7 Acres: Andrew reported that the Pole Barn project across from the town highway garage, which the town meeting voted funding for last year, is getting ready for construction this spring.
 When completed, the town will have a 20’ x 80’ south facing roof and will be looking at a solar project there.
-Andrew said he plans to recommend putting into the RFP a request for advice from bidders on how to connect a later ground mount project to the Pole Barn solar.
+Andrew said he plans to recommend putting into the RFP for solar installation a request for advice from bidders on how to connect a later ground mount project to the Pole Barn solar.
 That would help the town expand its solar projects onto the 7 acres of town land immediately adjacent to the Pole Barn.
 The town is now in the process of renewing a 2-3 year lease of that 7 acres to Hager’s Farm, which grows apple trees on some of it.

 LED Streetlight Project: Andrew updated that Eversource has agreed to allow the Town to test low wattage 28 watt bulbs.
-These will replace the 51watt bulbs not at Main & Church and going north.
+These will replace the 51watt bulbs now at Main & Church and going north.

 BSE Solar: The Mohawk Trail school building committee is meeting on March 28 to explore developing a solar project at BSE.
 Andrew reported that he recommended that they explore an ownership model as well as a PPA model.
 Solect’s estimated cost for a system that would cover BSE’s electric need is $475,000